Arooba-Khokhar/BI_Analyst_SCM_test_visual_analysis/README.md

 Effectiveness: We should budget our time and resources wisely, or we could be managing the project better.

-Analysis

-For example: Sku category has id which is part of a “product” group, country, DC and value by local currency
+Analysis: Sku category has id which is part of a “product” group, country, DC and value by local currency

 ![image](https://github.com/Arooba-Khokhar/BI_Analyst_SCM_test_visual_analysis/assets/14163981/95c1ce2c-56e7-4f0d-b741-08c811db4b55)